KillingSpark/sessionman/Readme.md

 ## Sessionman
 Needs to be started before any sessions are.

 1. Track active vt.
-If it changes set access rights for the devices in the seat so the user in the active session can access them.
+If it changes set access rights for the devices in the seat so the user in the now active session can access them.
 1. Create new session on a login event for that user and move given pid into a new cgroup
 1. Tear down sessions on a logout event.
 Dont kill processes in the cgroup.
 Keep watching the cgroup.events file and delete the cgroup if its empty

 ## Moving to cgroups
 When is this done exactly?
-If done in sessionman there could be a race between:
+If done in sessionman without the sessions first process waiting on this there could be a race between:
 1. The sessions first process forking and exiting instantly to start the sessions other processes
 2. sessionman moving the session into a cgroup

 systemd-logind does it in the pam module (see "man pam_systemd").
 This moves "login", "sddm-helper", etc... processes into the cgroup as well.
 Apparently that is a thing display managers (or their helper processes if they spawn any) have to be able to deal with (but really, they shouldn't care in which cgroup they are so it's probably fine).

 ### Possible solution
 sessionman could require a session to register itself with it.
 Afterall this is not a security feature but a nicety feature.
 And it should be relatively trivial to make a write to an unix socket and wait for an answer.
 This could even be wrapped in a small shell script distributed with sessionman so its literally one call of a shell script.
+If you dont call this script, you wont get access to the devices.

 This way we avoid:
-1. Races
+1. Races between session env settings
 2. Weird side effects in a PAM module (moving stuff into cgroups seems to be a weird sideeffect to me atleast)
-3. Having to create PAM modules in the first place.
-We can use the existing pam_exec and pam_env to do this for us.

 ## Random info
 Just some helpful links on the topic